leegarner-glfusion/paypal/README.md

     'description' => Full product description,
     'price'     => Unit price,
-    'taxable'   => 1 if the product is taxable, else 0, );
+    'taxable'   => 1 if the product is taxable, else 0, 'override_price' => 1 if the price is set in the link, 0 to get from the product, 'fixed_q' => 0 if the buyer can set the quantty, > 0 for a fixed quantity allowed, );
 ```